WinVector/vtreat/extras/ModelingPipelines.md

     ##   .. ..$ scale : Named num [1:21] 1.68e-01 3.53e-01 1.95e+06 3.54e-01 3.57e+04 ...
     ##   .. .. ..- attr(*, "names")= chr [1:21] "var_001_clean" "var_001_isBAD" "var_002_clean" "var_002_isBAD" ...

+If you do not like pipe notation you can also build the pipeline using [`fnlist()`](https://winvector.github.io/wrapr/reference/fnlist.html) list notation.

+And you can pipe data into the pipeline.

 ``` r
 dTrain %.>% pipeline %.>% head(.)
 ```